 These are very worrying times indeed, especially so from the perspective of the Syrian people who continue to endure the harsh conditions imposed by more than 6 years of war, frequently without electricity or potable water supplies but remaining steadfast in their determination not to give in to the terrorists and militants that plague their nation.
 We salute their determination but remain conscious of the limits of endurance and continue to work towards ending this awful war.

-Posted by Ian Greenhalgh on July 14, 2016, With 14162 Reads Filed under WarZone.
+Posted by Ian Greenhalgh on July 14, 2016, With 14649 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.